-The Bachelor of Science in Civil Engineering curriculum is designed to comply with local education framework and benchmarked with international institutions.
-It includes 23 credits in basic sciences and mathematics, 49 credits engineering sciences, engineering design and communications skills, and 3 credits of social sciences.
-Laboratory hands-on experience and emphasis on practical aspects are important elements that are integrated throughout the curriculum.
-It is designed to grant students the Bachelor of Sciences degree upon the successful completion of the four-year program.
+Diploma in Civil Engineering curriculum is designed to comply with local education framework and benchmarked with international institutions.
+It includes courses in basic sciences and mathematics, engineering sciences and design, communications skills, and social sciences.
+Lab hands-on experience and emphasis on practical aspects are important elements that are integrated throughout the curriculum.
+It is designed to grant students the diploma degree upon the successful completion of the two-year program.

-A Diploma in Civil Engineering is granted upon the successful completion of a two-year program.
-The first common year with other College majors allows students to switch between the majors at the same College at the start of the second year of their study.
+The first common year with other college majors allows students to switch between the majors at the same college at the start of the second year of their study.

 The objectives of the program are to: